Sunday, May 26, 2013

 Walking up to the observing field, it was clear that while there’d been plenty of rain there hadn’t been a downpour like in 2009 when the access road became a raging river.
 On the field, my tailgating canopy along with everybody else’s was standing unharmed.
 Yes, the observing table and camp chairs and everything else were damp indeed, but I’d had the foresight to put anything that might be harmed by moisture back in Miss Van Pelt before I’d left the field for the first time Thursday night.

 Other than obsessing about the weather, Unk and everybody else spent the balance of Friday much as we had Thursday: hanging out on the field or in the Lodge, trying to get an Internet connection, and eating.
 Lunch Friday was burgers that made Burger King’s Whopper look like a Krystal (small, that is).
 That and a salad bar trip meant I wasn’t overly interested in a supper that featured fried catfish, despite that being one of Unk’s faves.
+Not that I didn't have a little bite or two of catfish.
 What else?
 Reading back in the room with Stephen King’s 11/22/63.

 I sent the scope to Procyon, which was bright and in the clear, and with a little slewing around with the Logitech Wireless Wingman gamepad I use as an HC thanks to NexRemote, I eventually got the way out of focus disk of the star on the screen of the little DVD player that serves as the Mallincam's display.
 Would I be able to get it into focus?
 Yep.
 The scope focused with the Meade f/3.3 with travel to spare.
 I noted that focus shift was minimal to the point of being almost non-existent.
 Procyon nice and small, I adjusted the finder, did the second alignment star and four Calibration stars, ran the Polaris polar alignment routine, redid the go-to alignment, and was finally ready to rock and roll.